 Within the mesa’s borders is a choose-your-own-comfort-level span of amenities — from luxurious lodges to backcountry campsites with no amenities at all — perfect for every sort of outdoors person.
 Towns around the mesa, like Grand Junction, Delta, Paonia, Cedaredge and Hotchkiss, are good places to emerge for food and services.

-A Few Spots to Consider:
+A Few Grand Mesa Lakes to Consider:

 • The Mesa Lakes area is one of the more popular locales.
 With eight heavily stocked reservoirs and plenty of drive-up space and campgrounds, it’s a great spot for a quick weekend trip.
 Jumbo Reservoir offers campgrounds, restrooms, picnic tables and a small store.